BDC Hamburger Icon

 The cloud is an old idea.
 Oracle launched the first cloud in 1996 with its Network Computer (NC).
 NCs were minimum spec; a central remote server stored your files and ran your software programs.
 Consumers never latched on to the technology, however, and the NC flopped.

-Slowly, the rollout of broadband internet issued in a transformation.
+Slowly, the rollout of broadband was internet-issued in a transformation.
 Salesforce started using the internet to deliver its customer relationship management (CRM) system via a browser.
-In 2006, Amazon began to offer IT infrastructure services; this was the birth of Amazon Web Services.
+In 2006, Amazon began to offer information technology (IT) infrastructure services; this was the birth of Amazon Web Services.
 Google, Microsoft, Oracle, CloudBolt and other companies launched their own cloud services later.

 Cloud providers offer these five main types of service: